65536william/docspring-documentation/docs/guides/web-forms/index.md

 ![Form with custom logo](./form-with-custom-logo.png)

 > Note: Logos are not shown for embedded forms on your own website.
-However, you have full control of the page, so you can manually add a logo or any other content.
+However, since you have full control of your page page, you could manually add a logo or any other content above the embedded form.